manishkatyan/class-notes/README.md

 Class Notes also lists out topics of  discussion and provide easy navigation to jump off to the section of the class where that topic was discussed.

+## ✨ Features

+Class Notes provides you automated notes of the online classes that you can easily refer to, at your own pace, to improve your comprehension.
+Specifically:
+* **MP4 Video with Subtiles.** View the class recording in MP4 format, along with subtitles, which, unlike BigBlueButton recording, plays smoothly in any browser on a laptop or a mobile device.
+* **Transcription.** Below the video, you can read the full transcription of the class, annotated with corresponding time.
+* **Summary.** Interested in just skimming through the lecture?
+Just go through the crisp summary of the class in a few bullet points.
+* **Topics.** Want to learn more about specific topic?
+View the list of key topics discussed during the class and click on a topic to jump to the corresponding section of the lecture.
+* **Sentiments.** Lastly, get a sense of the tone of the lecturer - postitive, neutraul or negative, with which specific part of the lecture was delivered.

+<br/><br/>

 ## Overview: Start converting video files to text